Page Comparison for SEO: The Complete Guide (2024)

 Google’s ranking systems have grown dramatically more sophisticated.
 Broad keyword stuffing and thin content no longer move the needle.
 What does move the needle is demonstrable quality relative to competing pages.
 That is precisely what a rigorous page comparison surfaces.

-When a page drops in rankings after a core algorithm update, the cause is almost always relational — meaning your page did not drop in absolute quality, but competing pages improved faster.
+When a page drops in rankings after a core algorithm update, the cause is almost always relational — meaning your page did not necessarily decline in absolute quality, but competing pages improved faster or more comprehensively.
 Without a comparison framework, you are diagnosing a relative problem with only absolute data.
-That is like trying to win a race by only looking at your own lap times.
+That is like trying to win a race by only looking at your own lap times while ignoring everyone else on the track.

 Without Page Comparison